 LO4: Be able to identify the main properties of given graphs and be able to interpret and evaluate the outcomes of algorithms.

-The assessment for this module consists of coursework (50%) and two tests (50% combined).
+The assessment for this module consists of two courseworks (50% combined) and two tests (50% combined).

 The coursework will require students to:

 produce an account of students’ learning so far, experience on the course, the feedback received in modules and reflection on formative feedback; LO5

 solve problem sheets on different proof techniques covering.
 LO1-2

 There will be a progression test covering LO3, LO4 which will give students opportunity to demonstrate their understanding of selection of topics.

 The final assessment will be an exam where students will be tested on LO4.